conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 Note that steps 2. and 5. specifically focus on program directories.
 To account for this, conda-forge generally installs `.dll` libraries into program directories such as the `bin` directory rather than the `lib` directory used on Unixes.

+## Architecture-dependent and architecture-independent packages

+Conda-forge packages can be built for specific architectures, or made architecture-independent, also known as `noarch`.

+When C code is compiled into binaries containing machine code and installs them needs to be separately built for every supported platform.
+Therefore, it is distributed as architecture-dependent packages.
+The Python language interpreter is an example of such software.

+A package that installs only data files and interpreted scripts can be made architecture-independent.
+It can be built on any supported platform, and the build should always result in the same files being installed, irrespective of platform used to perform it.
+An example of this is a so-called pure Python package, i.e. a distribution that installs `.py` modules and no compiled extensions.
+The equivalent Python packaging concept is a `*-none-any.whl` package.

+A special case of this are pure Python packages with entry points.
+Installed entry points are
+platform-specific: on Unixes they are pure Python scripts, but on Windows they are compiled executables.
+In order to facilitate `noarch: python` packaging for them, entry points are stored not as final executables, but as the original list.
+When the package is installed, they are recreated in the appropriate platform-specific format.

+Conversely, a Python distribution that installs compiled extension modules in addition to `.py` modules needs to be built for every platform separately, and requires using arch-dependent packages.
+Furthermore, since Python extensions interface with the Python interpreter, they also need to be concerned about ABI compatibility with it.
+Python exposes two kinds of ABI: the regular extension ABI and the stable ABI.

+The regular extension ABI preserves compatibility across patch releases of the Python interpreter, but is not compatible across major or minor versions.
+For example, an extension compiled against Python 3.12 cannot be used on 3.11 or 3.13.
+Appropriately, the respective conda-forge package needs to be built not only for all supported platforms, but also as separate variants for all supported Python versions.
+At the time of writing, NumPy is an example of such a package.

+The stable ABI, on the other hand, guarantees forward compatibility with future minor releases of Python.
+Therefore, an extension built for the stable ABI of Python 3.12 can be successfully used on Python 3.13 and 3.14 (but not 3.11).
+This is represented by `*-abi3-*.whl` Python packages.
+In conda-forge, such packages are built for the oldest supported Python version, and therefore are independent of Python version.
+However, they are still architecture-dependent.
+An example of such a package is rustworkx.